 Bruce Dunbar

 A big wine in a big bottle that made a big group of friends very happy.
 The 2017 Evangelho Heritage (from magnum) is energetic with loads of sweet dark fruit.
 It doesn’t lack zing even though this year’s blend is short in Carignan — there are nice balancing acids and mild tannins.
-It is richer and riper than many vintages but still vibrant. — 5 days ago
+It is richer and riper than many vintages but still vibrant. — a month ago